sabre-io/Baikal/INSTALL.md

 	No users are defined.
 	To create a user, you can use the helper Core/Scripts/adduser.php (requires command line access)

-In not, there's a problem somewhere.
+If not, there's a problem somewhere.
 Take a deep breath, and try to understand what's going on.
 Checking out the apache log might also be useful (tail -f /var/log/apache2/error.log)